Aug 29, 2023

 One of many ways to improve your credit score is to widen the gap between your credit card balance and credit limit by either paying off your balance or judiciously increasing your line of credit.

 Independent lenders won't approve anything until they are confident that you can consistently make your new monthly payment.
-Consumer Reports current guideline recommends that your monthly car payment matches 10% of your monthly income.
-If you can convince a lender that you can afford to make those payments, you’re more likely to qualify.

 If you’re unable to secure a zero down option for your first car choice, try selecting a vehicle at a lower price.
 Remember, new cars lose a lot of value (known as depreciation), the moment they leave the lot, while used cars have less depreciation after their sale, so that can improve your chance of obtaining a zero down loan, as there is less of a gap between the value of the car and the loan amount.